nvp85/vet_appointment_manager/README.md

 $ psql -U postgres
 postgres=# CREATE DATABASE appointment_manager
 ```
-* Create .env file and put your postgres credentials in it.
+* Create .env file and put your Postgres credentials in it.
 Exemplary content of an .env file:
 ```
 # Database Settings
 DB_NAME=appointment_manager